How Much Can You Negotiate Off a New Build House?

 Can I Still Negotiate On the Offer?

 Equally, you want to make sure that you are not paying more than you should.
-If you exceed your maximum budget, or find that your house does not maintain its value, you could fall into negative equity.
+You could fall into negative equity if you exceed your maximum budget or find that your house does not maintain its value.
 This can cause major financial issues such as negatively impacting your credit score.

 Offers that are below 25% of the asking price are known as lowball offers.
 These are often perceived as disrespectful by sellers and developers.
-If you plan on submitting a lowball offer, it’s crucial that you have good reasoning for doing so.
+If you plan on submitting a lowball offer, you must have good reasoning for doing so.
 The most common reason for lowball offers is a lack of demand in the housing market.

 Most developers have a base price that they will not go under.
 This tends to be below the full asking price and aims to ensure that the properties in the area maintain a certain value.